azavea/open-data-standards/README.md

 The criteria used to select the standards includes the following:

-*   *Location-based* - We will focus on standards that have a location component
+*   *Location-based* - Azavea is a geospatial analysis and visualization company, so we have focused on standards that have a location component
 *   *Published standard* – Documentation for the specification has been published and is available online
 *   *Machine-readable* - Based on JSON, CSV, XML or similar structure
 *   *Adoption* - Adopted by at least one large city or heavily used by an aggregator of civic data